while1618/endeavouros-setup/README.md

 $ ./setup.sh
 ```

-You'll need to answer some basic questions for your setup.
+You'll need to answer some questions about your setup.

 Once it's done, reboot and you are good to go.

-## Get Started
+## Getting Started

-When you login to your system, type `ctrl + super + H` to check all the keybindings, so that you know what you can do.
+When you login for the first time, type `ctrl + super + H` to check all the keybindings, so that you know what you can do.
 If you want to do any additional customization, I suggest visiting Hyprland [wiki](https://wiki.hyprland.org/), and seek for inspiration on GitHub and Reddit.

 ## Known Issues